-The system should use a 3D scan of the environment to find the pick location, path plan the pick and place moves, then ask you if you would like to execute.
-Simply type y+enter to execute on the robot.
+The system should use a 3D scan of the environment to find the pick location, path plan the pick and place moves, then ask if you would like to execute.
+Simply key in y+enter to execute on the robot.

-One thing to note is that a ROS node is actually running on the KUKA cabinet PC.
+Note that a ROS node is actually running on the KUKA cabinet PC.
 This means that pausing the program on the smart pad (e.g. by manually jogging it) or restarting the launch file can cause problems.
-In order to get the program to reconnect to ROS master, you may need to restart the program by unselecting it and reselecting it in the program menu then rerunning it.
+In order to get the program to reconnect to the ROS master, you may need to restart the program by unselecting it and reselecting it in the program menu then re-running it.